kevinveenbirkenbach/cymais/docs/analysis/market/germany/analysis.md

 ## 3. Analysis of the Demand for IT Infrastructure Solutions
 - **Target Market:**
   - Approximately 2.6 to 3 million companies – predominantly SMEs – face the challenge of modernizing outdated or incomplete IT structures.
-  - Industries with high security requirements and a strong need for digital transformation particularly benefit from specialized solutions like CyMaIS.
+  - Industries with high security requirements and a strong need for digital transformation particularly benefit from specialized solutions like Infinito.Nexus.

 - **Core Requirements:**
   - Integration of modern IT components